JoeBiellik/ghd/README.md

 Simple cross platform service to run a command when triggered by a GitHub webhook.
 Built in C# using [.NET Native](https://msdn.microsoft.com/en-us/library/dn584397\(v=vs.110\).aspx) to support Windows, Linux and OSX.

 ## Configuration
+The service binds to `localhost:5000` by default, to bind to a different address use the `--server.urls` flag, e.g. `ghd --server.urls=http://0.0.0.0:80`.

 All configuration options are stored in `settings.json`.

 ### SSH